You know what they say: by failing to prepare, you are preparing to fail.

 The same principle applies to prepping.
 While you might want to be prepared for everything, it’s wiser to start off by considering the most likely scenarios first.
 This can include common occurrences such as flash flooding or being laid off from your job, but won’t include a zombie apocalypse or a nuclear fallout (at least not yet).

 Using the 80/20 Rule, 20% of your resources should leave you 80% prepared for these common scenarios.
 You can go for 100% preparedness, but that would mean spending the remaining 80% of your resources.

 In the long run, you can definitely consider increasing your preparation to protect yourself against 100% of possible scenarios.
 But for now, as a beginner, we recommend that you focus on the 80% of situations that are most likely to happen.

 Prepping Basics to Consider

 Before you dive into the deep end of the proverbial prepping swimming pool, there are a few basics that you should look into.
 Keeping these principles in mind will save you from floundering and will allow you to develop effective prepping strategies.

 Prepare for at Least Two Weeks at Home

 According to Ready.gov, the U.S. Department of Homeland Security’s preparation site, you should have enough supplies to last for at least 72 hours.

 Is that a good baseline if you’ve never prepped before?
 Sure.

 Should you pack that much when you’re bugging out and carrying all your supplies on your back?
 You bet.

 But is it enough for a real-world scenario where you’re hunkering down or bugging in?
 Not quite.
 In fact, it barely scratches the surface.

-Many organizations, including the Red Cross, have come around on the idea that you should have at least two weeks’ worth of supplies in your home.
+Many organizations, including the Red Cross, have come around to the idea that you should have at least two weeks’ worth of supplies in your home.
 After Washington’s National Guard and other military branches conducted an earthquake drill in the Northwest, experts found that preparation systems were inadequate and there was an urgent need for citizens to have at least two weeks’ worth of supplies in their homes.